-The Charter School will receive a report on its performance on each of the standards below from the Georgia Department of Education as they become available.
+The Charter School will receive a report on its performance on each of the standards below from the Department as they become available.
 The report will include any interventions or consequences that need to be implemented by the Charter School.

-Note: Accountability for the last year of the charter contract term will occur during the first year of a renewal charter, if granted.
-Should the Department develop a new accountability framework for alternative/non-traditional schools, the Charter School may request the Local District to review the new standards and revisit this framework with the Charter School as appropriate.
+Note: Accountability for the last year of the Charter term will occur during the first year of a renewal charter, if granted.